sdraken/vulkan-tutorial/notes.md

 This chapter is about replacing the hardcoded vertex data that we're currently using, with a vertex buffer in memory.

 "We’ll start with the easiest approach of creating a CPU visible buffer and using memcpy to copy the vertex data into it directly, and after that we’ll see how to use a staging buffer to copy the vertex data to high performance memory"

+## 3.1 Vertex input description
+First we remove the vertex data from our **shader.vert** file.
+Instead, to take input from a vertex buffer we use the **in** keyword.
+When using the **in** keyword, we need to specify what vertex attributes we are taking as an input, and how they are placed within the buffer.
+In our case we have 2 vertex attributes, **inPosition** and **inColor**.
+Using the **layout(location = x)** annotations we're also able to assign indices to the inputs (**inPosition** at index 0 and **inColor** index 1).
+Each vertex attribute can be seen as properties that are specified per-vertex in the vertex buffer.

+"It is important to know that some types, like **dvec3** 64 bit vectors, use multiple slots.
+That means that the index after it must be at least 2 higher"

+Next we simply create a **Vertex** structure in the code of our program with the two attributes that we’re going to use in the vertex shader.
+We can use this structure to create an array of vertex data that can be uploaded into GPU memory.

+Once the vertex data has been uploaded to GPU memory, we also need to tell Vulkan how to pass this data to the vertex shader.
+Two structures are used to convey this information,

+**VkVertexInputBindingDescription**: Describes at which rate to load data from memory throughout the vertices.
+It specifies,
+- A **binding** parameter describing the index of this binding in the array of bindings (we only have 1).
+- A **stride** parameter describing the number of bytes between data entries (vertices in our case).
+- A **inputRate** parameter describing whether to move to the next data entry after each vertex or each instance.

+**VkVertexInputAttributeDescription**: Describes how to extract a vertex attribute from vertex data originating from a binding description.
+We'll need two of these structures, one for **inPosition** and another for **inColor**.
+Each structure specifies,
+- A **binding** parameter describing which binding the per-vertex data comes (we only have 1).
+- A **location** parameter describing the location of the attribute in the vertex shader.
+- A **format** parameter describing the size and type of the vertex attribute data.
+- A **offset** parameter describing the number of bytes of this attribute relative to the start of the per-vertex data.

+The graphics pipeline needs to be setup to accept vertex data in this format by referencing the **VkVertexInputBindingDescription** and **VkVertexInputAttributeDescription** structures during its creation.
+This is done through the **vertexInputInfo** struct.